-It all started with this book, Cake Stand by Quinn Veon.
+It all started with a book, Cake Stand by Quinn Veon, which unfortunately is no longer in print.
 I first bought the digital edition but then realized I really wanted this in the print edition.
 So as soon as it came out, I bought it.
 We have looked through it several times and Esther decided she wanted to pick a cake from it for her birthday cake.

 The decision was hard.